about the p.a.w.s. fund

 Poor Animals Welfare and Surgical Fund

-Since 2013, the Shelter has asked for a lot of help, and thanks to your donations PWHS has been able to answer their calls.
+Since the P.A.W.S Fund was formed, Prince William County Animal Shelter has asked for a lot of help, and thanks to your donations PWHS has been able to answer their calls.
 We have paid more than $27,000 for medications, preventative treatments and Feline FIV/FeLV test kits just to keep the homeless pets at the Shelter healthy and ready for adoption.
 You also answered our cries for help when we got the calls to help 30 sick and injured dogs and cats including:

-The need for this fund never ceases and thanks to your generosity we were able to pay more than $24,000 for the expensive and complicated surgeries for the 30 homeless pets.
-We are happy to say that all o them found forever homes and are doing wonderfully.
+We are happy to say that all of them found forever homes and are doing wonderfully.
 As can be imagined, there is a constant request for help from our P.A.W.S.
 Fund and thanks to you, our very generous donors, we have been able to do exactly what we had hoped when we created this fund…SAVE LIVES.

 Thank you for making a difference in the lives of countless pets.
 Without your donations, gifts and support this wouldn't be possible.
 Please be sure to read some of the success stories of the pets below.